 If we look back at its history, it is believed that melons have been around since the ancient Egyptian types.
-From Africa to Asia, it is found everywhere.
+Northeast Africa evidences melons’ first-ever domestication at about 2000 BC.

 Types of Melons